Rightpoint/FRY/README.md

 - Touch Modeling
 - Idle Detection

-FRY also includes a helper library, `FRYolator`, which helps create integration tests when it is included in your target.
-The goal of FRYolator is to record all input to the target, for later recreation.
+FRY also includes a library, `FRYolator`, which helps create integration tests when it is included in your target.
+The goal of FRYolator is to record all input to the target for later recreation.
 FRYolator will currently record and generate unit test commands to playback the following:

 - Touch
 - Network (Nocilla)